Risks of hip and knee replacement

 Some problems that may occur after hip or knee replacement surgery include:

 - Infection in your new joint.
-If this occurs, your new joint may need to be removed to clear the infection.
+If this occurs, your new joint may need to be exchanged or removed to clear the infection.
 This problem is more likely in people who have diabetes or a weakened immune system.
 After surgery, and often before surgery, you will learn what you can do to prevent infections in your new joint.

 - Loosening of your new joint over time.
 This can cause pain, and sometimes another surgery is needed to fix the problem.